kaleido-lab/dolphin/README.md

 ## ⏳ Ongoing

-> TODO: structure image

 - [x] Chatbot with video downstream works (video understanding, processing and generation)
 - [ ] Pretrained unified video model with in-context learning
 - [ ] Benchmark for emerging video tasks
-- [ ] Service including Gradio, Web and Docker
+- [ ] Service including Gradio, Web, API and Docker

-## 👨‍🏫 Acknowledgement
+## 🤝 Acknowledgement

 We appreciate the open source of the following projects: